 21. Roman ruins

-Where else can you see beautifully preserved Roman ruins without hordes of crowds all clamouring for that perfect picture?
-Albania!
+For most history nerds, visiting the colosseum in Rome springs to mind, but did you know that there are also pristine Roman ruins in Albania?
 I took a day trip to Butrint National Park from Saranda and I couldn’t believe that this entire Roman city was in such good condition, and there were barely any tourists around!
 If you’re an Ancient History nerd, Albania is the place for you.

 22. Organic food